ratteripenta/homepage-django/README.md

 The page uses modified [SkeletonCSS](www.getskeleton.com) for responsive styles and [Font Awesome 4](http://fontawesome.io/) for icons.

-## Setting up the project
+## Setting Up the Project

 Here are the necessary steps to get the project up and running.
+Please notice that more in-depth Raspberry Pi tutorial is given in the ``/deployment/RASPBERRY.md`` to which you can refer for server configuration.

-### Install packages
+### Install Packages

 Required packages are listed below.